Rotorua New Zealand – Can You Smell It?

 As part of the Taupo Volcanic Zone, Rotorua is a geothermal epicentre presenting a uniqueness of colourful thermal pools, wheezing steam vents and fumaroles, simmering mud pools and shooting geysers.
 It is a natural wonder of immense forces and outstanding features.
 Not surprisingly, it is a big draw for the North Island visitors.

-Boiling acidic liquids, alkaline waters, colourful pools with a waving surface reflecting the geothermal activity, as well as released gasses are all the natural elements and uncontrollable forces that prevail.
+Why does Rotorua smell?
+Boiling acidic liquids, alkaline waters, colourful pools with a waving surface reflecting the geothermal activity and released gasses are all the natural elements and uncontrollable forces that prevail.
+The elements undergo processes and react, resulting in a mix of universal gasses – some smelling more than others!

-The landscape is moon-like, and if you didn’t know better, you could easily believe to be on another uninhabitable planet in the universe.
+The landscape is moon-like, and if you didn’t know better, you could easily believe it was on another uninhabitable planet.

-Green and brown algues, as well as yellow, grey, blue and black nuances are the visible results of the geothermal processes.
+Green and brown algae and yellow, grey, blue and black nuances are the visible results of the geothermal processes.

-Rotorua Thermal Field is the core of all the remarkable activity existing around the town of Rotorua.
-It is absolutely stunning to experience the geothermal effects – whether in the city park, Kuirau Park, along the Lake Rotorua or across the surrounding landscape.
+Rotorua Thermal Field is the core of all the remarkable activity around Rotorua.
+It is stunning to experience the geothermal effects – whether in the city park, Kuirau Park, along Lake Rotorua or across the surrounding landscape.

 Now, crossing the bridge in Kuirau Park leaves you enveloped in a sulphurous mist.

-In addition to the visual impressions, you’d better also count on another dimension here.
+In addition to the visual impressions, you’d better count on another dimension here.
 It is the smell of sulphur coming from sulphurous gases!
-Wherever you move around the Rotorua Caldera, you will to a greater or lesser extent sense the odour of sulphur!
+Wherever you move around the Rotorua Caldera, you will, to a greater or lesser extent, sense the odour of sulphur!
 It comes from the subterranean thermal processes and essentially dominates the area.

 Moreover, you will frequently hear the sounds of roaring gases and bubbling steam emitted through vents and fumaroles.

-Rotorua Caldera, the large depression created around 240,000 years ago due to a volcanic eruption, is today filled with water and known as the Lake Rotorua.
-The town of Rotorua has then developed along the southern rim.
+Rotorua Caldera, the gigantic depression created around 240,000 years ago due to a volcanic eruption, is today filled with water and is known as Lake Rotorua.
+Rotorua has then developed along the southern rim.

-In the southern part of Rotorua you will find the Whakarewarewa thermal area containing close to 500 hot springs and 65 geyser vents.
+In the southern part of Rotorua is the Whakarewarewa thermal area, containing close to 500 hot springs and 65 geyser vents.

 One of the most famous geysers in Rotorua, which is at the same time the largest geyser in New Zealand and even in the southern hemisphere, is the Pōhutu Geyser.
 It erupts up to 15 times a day and is gigantic, often reaching 30 m (100 ft) up into the air.

-The Māori population have learned to cope with the natural forces and the unpredictability – and to adapt whenever it is necessary.
+The Māori population have learned to cope with the natural forces and the unpredictability – and to adapt whenever necessary.
 The nature of the thermal activities and the environment changes all the time.
-New hot pools arise and others cease to exist.
+New hot pools arise, and others cease to exist.
 The same applies to the geysers and other sources.

 To experience Rotorua’s natural volcanic activity and geothermal wonders, you can go for a stroll following one of the tracks in the area.
 The city park, Kuirau Park, is one of the central locations to view the fascinating thermal activity.

-Already when approaching by road, you will see the steaming volcanic mist rising above the grounds.
-Well inside the park, you will now discover a whole range of the geothermal phenomena related to the volcanic activity.
+When approaching by road, you will see the steaming volcanic mist rising above the grounds.
+Inside the park, you will discover a range of geothermal phenomena related to volcanic activity.

 The milky colour is caused by sulphur particles from the hydrogen sulphide gas rising from the seabed.

 It was also here that a ‘laughing gas pool’ previously was detected.
-The gasses produced the same effects as the known laughing gas, when people were bathing in it!
+The gasses produced the same effects as the known laughing gas when people swam in it!

-You may also visit one of the small Māori communities, for instance the Whakarewarewa village, to learn about the Māori culture and how they have come to live in harmony with the natural forces and exploit the geothermal resources.
-Here you will be able to view geysers, hot pools, mud pools, steam vents and much more.
+You may also visit one of the small Māori communities, for instance, the Whakarewarewa village, to learn about the Māori culture and how they have come to live in harmony with the natural forces and exploit the geothermal resources.
+Here, you can view the Rotorua mud pools, geysers, hot pools, steam vents and much more.

-To get a hot mineral waters experience, you can try the Polynesian Spa located close to Sulphur Bay.
-Here the slightly acidic and alkaline natural mineral springs feed into 28 mineral pools for a unique spa experience.
+To get a hot mineral waters experience, try the Polynesian Spa close to Sulphur Bay.
+Here, the slightly acidic and alkaline natural mineral springs feed into 28 mineral pools for a unique spa experience.

-15 Cool Things to Do in Melbourne – Victoria in 3 Days
+Read next: Explore Sydney in 4 Days and 15 Cool Things to Do in Melbourne

 Do you need a hotel in Rotorua?
 Check out hotel availability in Rotorua here!